davewsmith/play/dockerized-flask-celery/NOTES.md

   * Build in stages so that we don't have build-essentials in the final image
   * Decide of Multiprocessing in the worker is proving anything we haven't already proven

+## Round 8, after a distracting interlude

+Pass a row ID to the tasks so that it can fetch source data and store target data.

+  * First, prefactor to move tasks into the main blueprint